7 Introduction to the Nextflow pipeline

 In this chapter we describe how to use sceptre to analyze large-scale single-cell CRISPR screen data.
 We also introduce the companion package ondisc, which provides facilities for out-of-core and distributed computing on single-cell data.
 Users can leverage sceptre and ondisc to analyze their data in one of two ways.
 First, users can analyze their data out-of-core on a laptop or desktop within the R console.
 This solution is most appropriate when the data are too big to fit into memory but the number of target-response pairs to be analyzed is not too large.
 Second, users can distribute their analysis across tens or even hundreds of processors on a computing cluster via the sceptre Nextflow pipeline.
 This solution is most appropriate when the data are big and a large number of pairs is to be analyzed.

 The schematic below illustrates the two at-scale interfaces to sceptre.
 The first step is the same regardless of whether one plans to analyze the data within the R console or via the Nextflow pipeline: one imports the data into an ondisc-backed sceptre_object, which is a special kind of sceptre_object in which the response and gRNA count matrices are stored on-disk rather than in memory.
-If one plans to analyze the data entirely within the R console, then one proceeds in the manner as described in Section 1Section 8 of The whole game, calling the standard pipeline functions (i.e., assign_grnas(), run_qc(), etc.) on the ondisc-backed sceptre_object one-by-one.
+If one plans to analyze the data entirely within the R console, then one proceeds in the manner as described in of The whole game, calling the standard pipeline functions (i.e., assign_grnas(), run_qc(), etc.) on the ondisc-backed sceptre_object one-by-one.
 If, one the other hand, one plans to analyze the data via the Nextflow pipeline, then one proceeds through a slightly more involved (though still straightforward) sequence of steps.
-Part II of the book focuses on the Nextflow interface (but see Section 9.3 for a discussion of analyzing an ondisc-backed sceptre_object within the R console).
+Part II of the book focuses on the Nextflow interface (but see for a discussion of analyzing an ondisc-backed sceptre_object within the R console).

 The two at-scale interfaces to sceptre.
 Users can analyze their data in the R console using the standard pipeline functions or on the command line using the Nextflow pipeline.
 In both cases users first import their data into an ondisc-backed sceptre_object, which is a kind of sceptre_object that stores the response and gRNA expression matrices on disk (as opposed to in memory).